ophub/amlogic-s9xxx-armbian/build-armbian/documents/README.md

 ### 12.15 How to add new supported devices

-To build an Armbian system for a device, you need to use four parts: device configuration file, boot files, u-boot files, and process control files.
+To build an Armbian system for a device, you need to use four parts: `device configuration file`, `system files`, `u-boot files`, and `process control files`.
 The specific adding methods are as follows:

 #### 12.15.1 Add device profile